oracle-livelabs/pts/query-slides-and-notes/provision/provision.md

 This lab assumes you have:
 * Access to Oracle Cloud Infrastructure
-* Basic knowledge about Oracle Cloud resources
+* Basic knowledge of Oracle Cloud resources

 ## Task 1: Provision Virtual Cloud Network (VCN)